By George Dyke and George Klein…..

 For a production model with a mere 5 year life span, (arguably 4 considering that the SM was produced from 1970 to 1975 and that few were made in 1970 and only a handful in 1975), the number of different standard radio configurations that Citroën chose to install in the SM has to be one of the most found any one automobile model.
 Perhaps the reason for so many variations is that the radio was mounted sideways, between the front seats in the center console.
 Not the most intuitive place to put a radio and a location where the driver had to look well away from the view of the road to make any adjustments.
 Reviews at the time were critical of the radio’s placement.
 It would stand to reason that Citroën were obsessed with improving its operation given that it was not going to be repositioned to the dashboard, at least not by the factory, once the interior design of the SM was finalized.

 In fact, when the SM was introduced, Citroën listed the radio as an option.
 A rather odd omission since the SM was a luxury coupé and the competition (Jensen, Jaguar, Mercedes Benz) had radios fitted as standard equipment.
+Early SMs actually got a chrome “blank” plate instead of an antenna when the car was ordered without the radio (in later years, Citroen appears to have just thrown antennas in all of them).

 Before we delve into the SM’s radios, DS models in the 60s (referred